retorquere/zotero-better-bibtex/site/content/preferences/_index.md

 * within each library

-### On conflict with a pinned key, non-pinned keys will be
+### When a citation key is set that is already in use in other items, the keys of these other items will be

 default: `kept (causes key duplicates)`